cunningham-lab/neurocaas_ensembles/docs/source/scripts.rst

 :code:`python plot_pca.py --modelpath FILE --nb-parts INT`

 This script takes the output of the previous one, and plots interesting features of the PCA model output.
+This script also takes in `colors` and `markers` variables from compare_models_groundtruth.
+It might be good to standardize formatting for plotting in a separate file.

 .. image:: images/pcafig.png